Ireland's Food Trends

 Bon Appetit in Ireland!
 Ten years ago I would have thought that I would never say that.
 At that time, the food on the island consisted mainly of overcooked cabbage or broccoli, potatoes and Irish stew.
 Various types of root vegetables brought a bit of variety to the meal.
 One looked in vain for fruit on the menus.
 It was also extremely expensive in the supermarkets.
 On a Journey through Ireland at most farms producing food were found in the east.
 That has changed in the meantime.
 Irish specialties can be seen.
 And how!

 Bon appetit in Ireland

-My culinary journey through Ireland's Ancient East takes me through a different country.
-The name refers to the region east of the Shannon River all the way to Dublin and beyond.
-From north to south, it extends from the border of Northern Ireland to Waterford and Cork on the south coast.
+My culinary journey through Ireland's Ancient East leads me through another country.
+This means the region east of the Shannon River up to Dublin.
+From north to south it stretches from the Northern Irish border to Waterford and Cork on the south coast.
 This is the land of the Normans and the Vikings.
 Here are their castles and mansions.
-Here you will also find the best agricultural grounds in the country.
-I am on an information tour through Ireland to learn about the culinary trends of the region.
-Together with seven other food and travel bloggers from all over the world, I go in search of clues.
-We visit producers, pubs and restaurants.
+You can also find the best soils in the country here.
+I am on an information trip through Ireland to learn about the culinary trends of this region.
+Together with seven other food and travel bloggers from all over the world, I'm looking for clues.
+We visit producers, Pubs and restaurants.